Free · Shared renderer · Dynamic URLs · Export snippets

 An Open Graph (OG) image is the preview image that appears when someone shares your URL on social media — Twitter/X, LinkedIn, Facebook, Slack, WhatsApp, and iMessage all use it.
 Without one, platforms show a blank or generic preview.
 With a well-designed OG image, your links stand out and get significantly more clicks.

 The image is defined in your HTML head with <meta property="og:image" content="...">.
-It should be 1200×630 pixels for best results across all platforms.
+It should be 1200×630 pixels for best results across most platforms, and the important content should stay comfortably inside the safe area rather than hugging the edges.

 Recommended OG image sizes